Hasa-M/c-by-antirez/README.md

 # "Impariamo il C" - Learning Repository

-This repository contains my code and notes while following the **Impariamo il C** an advanced low-level programming course course by **Antirez** on YouTube.
+This repository contains **my code and notes** while following the **Impariamo il C** an advanced low-level programming course course by **Antirez** on YouTube.

 **YouTube Channel:** https://www.youtube.com/@antirez

 **Course Playlist:** https://youtube.com/playlist?list=PLrEMgOSrS_3cFJpM2gdw8EGFyRBZOyAKY&si=H4t_LxJxxE43zLBG

+**Note:** This is a personal learning repository.
+The contents of this repository were not created, reviewed, or endorsed by the course author.
+These are simply personal notes I compiled to better understand the material, and I hope they may be helpful to others in the future.

 ## About This Repository